 Session 3: What do we Know?
 Academic Perspectives (feat.
 Dr. Kalfani Ture, Dr. Natasha Pratt-Harris, & Dr. Larry Sherman)

 How has academia defined this issue?
 What are the challenges of conducting research in this area?
 What are challenges to conducting translational research?

 Session 4: Making a Difference with Research (feat.
 Dr. Renee Mitchell, Mr. Leon Pinkett III, Ms. Jessica Lussenhop)

 How does the media see police-community relationships in Baltimore?
 What are the best ways to conduct policy-relevant research?
 What is the best way to disseminate research to policy-makers?

 DATES & LOCATION

-Each Session will be live streamed via Webinar and recordings of each webinar will be posted later to this page.
+Each Session will be live streamed via Webinar and recordings of each webinar will be posted on this page.
 The Dates and locations for each session are below.
+Seating is limited, so please RSVP if you would like to participate in person ASAP.
+We also encourage people to participate remotely through the Live Webinar.
 To view recordings WebEx will prompt you to download the extension - this is normal.

 Session 1 – February 6th at 6:30pm-8:00pm in 1101 Morrill Hall.
 View the recording 1